signal24/devtool-otel/README.md

-Quick launch tool to launch a local Grafana Tempo environment for use in local development.
+Quick launch tool to launch a local Grafana LGTM environment for use in local development.

 Startup: `npx @signal24/devtool-otel`\
 Shutdown: `npx @signal24/devtool-otel down`